mapbox/sdf-glyph-foundry/README.md

 ## Testing

+Building the sdf-glyph-foundry tests depend on:

+  - make
+  - git
+  - curl
+  - a c++11 capable compiler

+Once you have these things then you can run:

+    make test

-`make test` should automatically install `boost` and `freetype` locally using [mason](https://github.com/mapbox/mason), and build a simple test harness that compares the library results to known SDFs.
+This will automatically install `boost` and `freetype` locally using [mason](https://github.com/mapbox/mason), and build a simple test harness that compares the library results to known SDFs.

 ## Background reading
 - [Drawing Text with Signed Distance Fields in Mapbox GL](https://www.mapbox.com/blog/text-signed-distance-fields/)